5 Steps to Shift from Reactive to Proactive Quality Management

 This shift did not happen through a single mandate, but through six months of getting people on board and talking openly about the goals.

-Step 1: Diagnose the Firefighting Trap
+Step 1: Diagnose the Reactive Firefighting Trap

 Before any change was possible, Atty Chakraborty had to recognize the patterns of reactive work.
 Her early days were defined by ad hoc requests and constant interruptions.
 She described it as a “reactive fire mode where things pop up and they have to be handled immediately.”